 Nominal consumption is 18 Watts peaking to 36 Watts at 24VDC.

-AdvanceGuard’s HDR 100 and HDR 200 sensors internally process the raw data from the sensor before sending it across the network.
+AdvanceGuard’s HDR 100 sensors internally process the raw data from the sensor before sending it across the network.
 The traffic is in the order of kbs per sensor, and depends on the number of objects being tracked.
-HDR 300 sensors require an external processing platform.
+HDR 200 and HDR 300 sensors require an external processing platform.

 Connection to the sensor is via ethernet.
 Each HDR sensor unit has an RJ45 socket.
 We recommend cat5 cable that connects the sensors, not to exceed 70m in length.
 Longer lengths should make use of switches or fibre converters.